 What kind of kale should you use?

 Curly green kale and the flat leaf lacinato kale (a.k.a. cavalo nero or dinosaur kale) both work well in this recipe.
 Me?
 I prefer making this salad with curly green kale because it’s easier to find at the market and it tastes great.
+Not a fan of kale?
+You can substitute baby spinach or your favorite salad greens instead!

 Can you this make this salad ahead of time?

-Time to make Kale and Persimmon Salad!
+Kale and Persimmon Salad

 - Lemon Vinaigrette (recipe below)